 - A single SingleCellExperiment, if all calls to FUN return a SingleCellExperiment.
 Here, the results of FUN on the main/alternative Experiments in . . . are mapped to the main or alternative Experiments of the same name in the output. - A list of SingleCellExperiments, if all calls to FUN return a list of SingleCellExperiments of the same length.
-The altExps of each output SingleCellExperiment contains the results from the corresponding call to FUN on the alternative Experiments of the same name in applySCE, for the simpler version that involves only one SingleCellExperiment object.
+The altExps of each output SingleCellExperiment contains the results from the corresponding call to FUN on the alternative Experiments of the same name in

-In both cases, the aim is to mirror the organization of Experiments in each entry of simplifyToSCE, for the conditions required for simplification.
+In both cases, the aim is to mirror the organization of Experiments in each entry of